Skip to content

 Implementation Notes

-• Operations should be idempotent when possible (ETL may retry on failure)
+• Other operations should be idempotent when possible (ETL may retry on failure)

 • Handle concurrent calls safely (parallel table sync workers)